American Red Cross Blood Drives

 There is no substitute for human blood.
 Blood donors at high school and college blood drives account for as much as 20 percent of donations during the academic year.
 It is the responsibility of the community to maintain a safe and adequate blood supply.
 It is only with your help that we are able to save lives each day.

-Join Dennis O’Shea, executive director of media relations and take the Hopkins Hero Pledge.
+Join Callie Rogers, Mathieu Boulad, and Anthony Kwan, student volunteers for the American Red Cross Corps and Alpha Phi Omega, and take the Hopkins Hero Pledge.
 Heroes will be invited to the inaugural caping ceremony in the fall.

 - Check eligibility criteria and for tips on preparing for your next blood donation.